KAROTT7/vite-plugin-react-views/README.md

 - Requirement: `react-router-dom@^6.9`
 - All files in conventional directory will become routes, except empty files and excluded files.
 - For code splitting, all routes will be imported dynamically by [lazy](https://reactrouter.com/en/dev/route/lazy), except layout route in root directory.
+- you can export `'Component'、'ErrorBoundary'、'loader'、'action', 'handle'、'shouldRevalidate'、'errorElement'、'id'` in every route file
 - A file starts with a `_` character or wraps by `[]` will be `dynamic route`.
 - Every file named `layout` in directory will become layout route.